Business Services

 Offering a Death in Service scheme provides numerous benefits for both businesses and employees.
 It’s a cost-effective way to enhance your employee benefits package, improve retention (up to 25%), and offer financial security to your employees’ families.
 By working with an independent financial adviser like Hartey Wealth Management, you can ensure the scheme is tailored to your business needs while maximising tax efficiencies and long-term benefits.

-For more information or to discuss how we can help your business, contact us:
+For more information or to discuss how we can help your business, contact us.

 Latest news and articles